kragen/derctuo/markdown/globoflexia.md

 method nowadays is more like meringue: air is mechanically mixed into some of the water before mixing in the wetted cement.

-You probably can't foam any traditional concrete with anything similar to baking powder, because the strongly basic nature of portland cement, lime, Sorel cement, and refractory calcium aluminate will destroy the baking-powder acid without producing any gas.
+You probably can’t foam any traditional concrete with anything similar to baking powder, because the strongly basic nature of portland cement, lime, Sorel cement, and refractory calcium aluminate will destroy the baking-powder acid without producing any gas.